-The filing fee for incorporating in the state of Wisconsin is $100.
+There is a filing fee for incorporating in the state of Wisconsin.
 You’ll need to file Articles of Incorporation with the Wisconsin Secretary of State in order to incorporate.
 You’ll also need to have an available company name, and you’ll need to know which type of corporation you want as well as your corporate address and the name of the Registered Agent.

 Additionally, you’ll need to provide the number of shares you’re authorizing the corporation to issue as well as the number of shareholders (depending on your chosen corporation type).

 Outside of the actual filing, you will also need your EIN or Federal Tax ID Number.
 This can be obtained from the IRS.
 You'll have to know the names of your corporate officers and directors if you have them.
 At your initial Board of Directors meeting, you will have to adopt bylaws.
 While your bylaws won’t be filed with the state, they should be kept in your own records.
 Also at your initial Board of Directors meeting, you’ll need to appoint officers.
 Again, it’s not required to list these names in the Articles of Incorporation.

 The General Stock Corporation is the most common type of corporation.
 It has an unlimited potential number of shareholders.
 It’s possible to choose to be a Close Corporation, and this means you can set a limit in the articles on the number of shareholders — not to exceed 35.
 A Professional Corporation is mandated by Wisconsin for certain professionals.